IBMRedbooks/zikipedia/dictionary/R.md

 * These are the files that describe the layout of a product so that SMP/E knows how to find and install the files contained in the product.

+### REQ
+* In SMP/E, REQ is specified as part of the ++VER SMPMCS statement to define an FMID/product that the FMID/product being installed requires.

 ### Rexx *(Restructured Extended Executor)*
 > 💡 _Rexx is a lot like Python._